 His activism isn’t limited to Instagram.
 He co-produced and appeared in 2018’s “The Game Changers.”
 The documentary features plant-based athletes and debunks the myth that meat is necessary for protein.
 In Hamilton’s view, his diet gives him an advantage over other athletes.

 He told GQ, “we’re taught to drink milk and eat meat protein and I started looking into other areas of research around all this.
 The first thing was, what’s happening to the animals?
 Secondly, the impact it can have on your body.
 That’s a free advantage I’m going to take.
 If no one else wants it, well that’s their loss.”

 What Does a Vegan Athlete Eat?

-Hamilton said that he and other F1 drivers typically enjoy porridge for breakfast but if he’s feeling more “adventurous,” he might go for baked beans on toast.
-Vegan pancakes are another favorite of his.
-In November 2017, the athlete told CNN that he enjoys a stack of pancakes every weekend.
+In 2018, Hamilton told Business Insider that he and other Formula One drivers typically enjoy porridge for breakfast but if he’s feeling more “adventurous,” he might go for baked beans on toast.
+Other meals include slow-cooked zucchini with toasted pine nuts with a salad consisting of couscous, pomegranate, raisin, and orange peel.

 “It’s crazy.
 I’m not putting more weight on because, with this new plant-based diet, I can have more carbs which is contradictory of what you’d normally have thought diet-wise, but I’m not going to complain, I love pancakes so it’s great,” Hamilton said.